Code-Institute-Submissions/Milestoneprojectone-2/README.md

 When testing i have been working with validator.w3.org for the HTML and for the CSS jogsaw.w3.org validator.

 When testing the first time i got a few errors regarding the icon links.
-A warning regardning one section that lacked a h element and a few misses to start or close the div and section tags.
+A warning regardning a few section that lacked a h element and a few misses to start or close tags.
+Those have been fixed.

 When validating the Style css i got no errors.

-Been having problems with the commit to github.
-I started working in Visual studio code for the project and did almost everything in visual studios and when i tried to commit to github it dident work. i insalled git and tried several times but it dident commit.
-So after a while i decided to try to get copy my code and putt it to gitpod so i could start commiting my code.

-I did also have trubble to commit everything i noticed that when i did changes and then commitet every new code dident fallow.
+### Testing Responsiveness On Different Devices

+* Hp laptop
+* iPad Pro 11
+* iphone 8 Plus

+Works and adjusts well to the screen.

 ## Credits